WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 The controller generator also creates views, a helpers file, and coffee/scss files.
 We won't go too deep into these (with the exception of SASS), but you're welcome to use helpers and CoffeeScript if you wish.

-##Basic Routing
+##Routing

-Routing is used to route urls to specific controllers / actions.
+Routing is used to route URLs to specific controllers/actions.
 So when a user types in `/about` we want it to go to the about action of the main controller.
 To specify this we use the `#` symbol so for our about action it'd be `main#about`.

 Routes consist of an HTTP verb and a path. `GET /about` is not the same as `POST /about`